-The Weekly Spotlight is a post featuring one novel that caught my eye in the last week and ended up on my TBR.
+The Book Spotlight is a post featuring one novel that caught my eye in the last week and ended up on my TBR.
 It is a way to promote interesting work that I haven’t had a chance to add to my shelves yet, with an emphasis on indie/self-published stories.

 Author: J.S.
 Frankel